yrro/rsync.net-exporter/README.md

 $ poetry run pytest
 ```

+## Before committing

-Before your first commit, install [pre-commit](https://pre-commit.com/) and run
+Install [pre-commit](https://pre-commit.com/) and run `pre-commit install`;
-`pre-commit install`; this will configure your clone to run a variety of checks
+this will configure your clone to run a variety of checks and you'll only be
-and you'll only be able to commit if they pass.
-If they don't work on your
+able to commit if they pass.

-machine for some reason you can tell Git to let you commit anyway with `git
+If they don't work on your machine for some reason you can tell Git to let you
-commit -n`.
+commit anyway with `git commit -n`.

 ## Building the container image